tytydraco/yessleep/out/Ive_been_driving_for_four_hours_to_be_alone_but_the_man_in_my_backseat_wont_stop_clicking_his_pen.md

 A week ago, I wasn’t some "unclaimed asset."
 I was just a ghost in a polyester vest.
 I spent my days navigating the university—a concrete hive of twenty thousand students whose voices blurred into a constant, sickening drone.

-When not in college, I was a pair of hands for a retail giant.
+Outside of college, I was a pair of hands for a retail giant.
 An in-store shopper, a human cursor moving through aisles of fluorescent hum and floor-wax, picking out items for people too lazy to fetch them for themselves.
 I didn't see people anymore; I only saw a maze of unpredictable variables, beings that, by their very nature, could disrupt my peace in a moment's notice.

 My worst fears were confirmed on a Tuesday.
 I was scanning a third-choice substitute for a brand of organic milk when a man cornered me.
 He didn't ask for help; he just barked at me, his face a mottled, angry purple, screaming about a missing coupon as if I had personally stolen it from his pocket.
 I stood there, watching globs of spit fly from his lips like meteors, and I realized I didn't hate him—I hated the fact that he was allowed to exist in my space at all.
 Period.

 I didn't argue.
 I didn't even put the milk down.
 I simply walked toward the automatic doors, left my scanner on a shelf of discounted cereal, and stepped out into the rain.

-I was tired of being a witness to a blind world.
+I was tired of being a witness in a blind world.
 A passenger in my own life.
 I was just done.

 "So, you want to be alone, right?"
 Mr. Davenport said in the back of my car.